PrestaShop/docs/src/content/1.7/faq/tips-and-tricks/hook-tips.md

 }
 ```

-There is even more methods to check it, for example, thanks to `LegacyParametersConverter` which was introduced in 1.7.7.0, you can get controller action using following approach:
+There are even more methods to check it, for example, thanks to `LegacyParametersConverter` which was introduced in 1.7.7.0, you can get controller action using following approach:
 ```php
 $action = Tools::getValue('action');
 ```